JuliaLang/www.julialang.org/blog/_posts/2015-09-27-auto-diff-in-julia.md

 Before we get down to the nitty-gritty details, it might be helpful to see a simple example that illustrates various methods from ForwardDiff.jl's API.

-The below is a somewhat contrived example, but works well enough as an introduction to the package.
+The snippet below is a somewhat contrived example, but works well enough as an introduction to the package.
 First, we define a target function we'd like to differentiate, then use ForwardDiff.jl to calculate some derivatives of the function at a given input:

 ```julia
 julia> using ForwardDiff